Melodrama is a widely misunderstood term but has its place in good storytelling. What is melodrama, and how do we write it?

 The Problem With Melodrama: Believability

-Because melodrama ignores the ordinary to concentrate on the unusual and unlikely, it often creates a credibility problem for readers who expect mimesis in storytelling.
+Melodrama ignores the ordinary to concentrate on the unusual and unlikely.
+Ironically, it often creates a credibility problem for readers who expect mimesis in storytelling.
+(Many true stories are nonetheless unbelievable when transferred to the realm of fiction.)

 Tips For Writing Melodrama